SIMBAChain/libsimba4j-platform/docs/index.md

 mvn install
 ```

+## Logging

+Libsimba4J uses SLF4J for logging.
+All logging is at Debug level.

-## Setting up a SIMBA Enterprise Client
+## Setting up a SIMBA Blocks Client

 The first thing to do is configure authentication.
-SIMBA Enterprise Platform (SEP) uses OAuth 2.
+SIMBA Blocks Platform uses OAuth 2.

 The Interfaces in the `com.simbachain.auth` package provide a means to hook in your own auth.